 Download the Fall 2022 GWS/LGBT Course List here.
 (PDF)

 1 – Lower division introductory course:

-- LGBT 20AC: Alternative Sexual Identities & Communities in Contemporary American Society (Please note that Sociology 135 can be used in substitution of this course ONLY during semesters that LGBT 20AC is NOT being offered).
+- LGBT 20AC: Sexual Politics and Queer Organizing in the US (Please note that Sociology 135 can be used in substitution of this course ONLY during semesters that LGBT 20AC is NOT being offered).

 2 – Upper division course on the History of Sexuality:

 - LGBT 145/Comparative Literature 185/English 171 – Interpreting the Queer Past: Methods and Problems in the History of Sexuality

 3 – Upper division course on Questions of Representation: